Piedmont Office Realty Trust (NYSE:PDM) Downgraded by Zacks Investment Research to Sell

 Piedmont Office Realty Trust Earnings and What to expect:

-Piedmont Office Realty Trust last announced its quarterly earnings results on July 28th, 2021.
-The real estate investment trust reported $0.08 EPS for the quarter, beating the consensus estimate of $0.04 by $0.04.
-The company had revenue of $130.22 million for the quarter, compared to analysts’ expectations of $127.57 million.
+Piedmont Office Realty Trust last issued its quarterly earnings results on July 28th, 2021.
+The real estate investment trust reported $0.08 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.04 by $0.04.
+The company earned $130.22 million during the quarter, compared to analysts’ expectations of $127.57 million.
 Piedmont Office Realty Trust has generated $1.89 earnings per share over the last year ($0.41 diluted earnings per share) and currently has a price-to-earnings ratio of 44.7.
 Earnings for Piedmont Office Realty Trust are expected to grow by 3.59% in the coming year, from $1.95 to $2.02 per share.
 Piedmont Office Realty Trust has confirmed that its next quarterly earnings report will be published on Wednesday, October 27th, 2021.
 Piedmont Office Realty Trust will be holding an earnings conference call on Thursday, October 28th at 11:00 AM Eastern.
 Interested parties can or dial in at 919-882-2331 with passcode “43158”.

 Piedmont Office Realty Trust (NYSE:PDM) Moving Average Technical Analysis